charlescapps/Fun-Runner/README.md

 Artwork by Alice Bessoni (<a href="http://www.alicebessoni.com/">her website</a>) <br/>
 	&nbsp;&nbsp;&nbsp;&nbsp;<b>alicebessoni@gmail.com</b><br/>

-<h2>Credit for code samples</h2>
-The Google Directions API doesn&apos;t provide information on how to decode the "overview_polyline" string to draw more accurate directions.
-I found code to do so on Jeffrey Sambell&apos;s blog here: <a>http://jeffreysambells.com/posts/2010/05/27/decoding-polylines-from-google-maps-direction-api-with-java/</a>

-<h2>Description of the app</h2>

 <p><dd>
 	This app helps a runner to plot a route through a city, passing by various places of interest.
 <b><i>It makes running into a game to help you get into shape!</b></i> You choose a place-category from a list,